 - Provides a unified way of managing customer network, security, and access policies applied to all network paths.

-- Enables Google Cloud products reach one or more HTTP(S) endpoints in customer private networks using Google's private network rather than using the internet, and provides a VPC Service Controls-compliant option.
-This helps in providing better security, managing network security policies, as well as exfiltration protection while still allowing full use of Google Cloud features like HTTP Push.
+- Enables Google Cloud products to reach one or more HTTP(S) endpoints in customer private networks through the private network of Google rather than the internet.
+It also provides a VPC Service Controls-compliant option.
+The communication helps in providing better security, managing network security policies, and protecting against exfiltration while using Google Cloud features such as HTTP Push.

-The following diagram shows how a messaging service connects to a Google Cloud VM by using the internet without private network access.
+The following diagram shows how Dialogflow connects to a Google Cloud VM through the internet without private network access.

-The following diagram shows that a messaging service connects to a Google Cloud VM directly with private network access by using private networking within a security service perimeter.
+The following diagram shows how Dialogflow connects to a Google Cloud VM through the private network with private network access.

-For detailed information about VPC Service Controls, see VPC Service Controls documentation.
+For detailed information about VPC Service Controls, see the VPC Service Controls documentation.

-For information on how to configure private network access, see Configuring private network access.
+For information about how to configure private network access, see Configuring private network access.